Markus2409/LB2_project_Group_3/Data_Collection/README.md

 **Result:**

 Curated eukaryotic proteins, ≥40 aa, experimentally confirmed, non-fragment, with an experimentally validated signal peptide.
 For uniprot the API was retrived.
-API URL using the search endpoint for positive set.
+The API URL using the search endpoint for positive set was retrived.
 This endpoint is lighter and returns chunks of 500 at a time and requires pagination:

 https://rest.uniprot.org/uniprotkb/search?format=json&query=%28%28existence%3A1%29+AND+%28length%3A%5B40+TO+*%5D%29+AND+%28reviewed%3Atrue%29+AND+%28taxonomy_id%3A2759%29+AND+%28fragment%3Afalse%29+AND+%28ft_signal_exp%3A*%29%29&size=500